Give us a missed call on

 2. Non-competitive pricing

-This is incorrectly believed to be the most obvious reason for losing a tender bid.
-Most bidders believe that government procurement contracts are awarded to the lowest bidders (i.e., L1, L2, L3).
+It is often believed that government procurement contracts are awarded to the lowest bidders (i.e., L1, L2, L3).
 This however is a myth.
 In general, the tender is awarded to the most eligible bidder providing value-for-money.

 • Consider all factors (e.g., product, logistics, resources, IT, infrastructure, warehousing, inflation etc.) and prepare a cost sheet